All Episodes

 Didn't work, didn't get the Hispanic vote.

-There wasn't a major third party out there, E.J.
-I also noticed that um E.J.
-Dion Jr. is not running for office.
+I also noticed that E.J.
+Deion Jr. is not running for office.

-And I also note that Chuck Hagel is not running for re-election.
+And I also note that Chuck Hagel is not running for reelection.

 So what we have here is a retiring senator, upset at being criticized by me, the leader of the conservative movement.

-This is from uh the swamp.
+This is from the swamp.

 This is the Chicago Tribune's blog.